Ahmed-Memni/Remote-Filesystem-and-Kernel-Management-with-Dockerized-Servers/README.md

 ### Example Command

-If your root filesystem is in /nfs and your kernel is in /tftp, use:
+I uploaded an example of a root filesystem  in /nfs and kernel is in /tftp for a card like Stm32, use:

 ./tftp_nfs_script ./nfs ./tftp